kovidgoyal/calibre/manual/virtual_libraries.rst

 Using additional restrictions
 -------------------------------

-You can further restrict the books shown in a Virtual Library by using :guilabel:`Additional restrictions`.
-An additional restriction is saved search you previously created that can be applied to the current Virtual Library to further restrict the books shown in a virtual library.
-For example, say you have a Virtual Library for books tagged as :guilabel:`Historical Fiction` and a saved search that shows you unread books, you can click the :guilabel:`Virtual Library` button and choose the :guilabel:`Additional restriction` option to show only unread Historical Fiction books.
+You can further restrict the books shown in a Virtual library by using :guilabel:`Additional restrictions`.
+An additional restriction is saved search you previously created that can be applied to the current Virtual library to further restrict the books shown in a virtual library.
+For example, say you have a Virtual library for books tagged as :guilabel:`Historical Fiction` and a saved search that shows you unread books, you can click the :guilabel:`Virtual Library` button and choose the :guilabel:`Additional restriction` option to show only unread Historical Fiction books.
 To learn about saved searches, see